About the Treatment

 - Cysts — Cystic acne is the most severe form, and it leads to permanent acne scarring.
 Cysts are large, pus-filled lesions that resemble boils.

 Acne treatments need to generally need to address the three main factors causing the breakouts: excess oil production, bacteria growth, and clogged hair follicles/pores.
-Dr. Booth employs a variety of options for treating our patients’ acne.
+Our dermatologists employs a variety of options for treating our patients’ acne.
 We employ products that contain active ingredients such as Retin-A and Resorcinol.
 We also put patients on skincare regimens with various products.
 If these options don’t work we may work with oral antibiotics or topical antimicrobials such as adapalene, tazarotene, and tretinoin.
 Lasers and photodynamic therapy can work to kill the bacteria in the hair follicles.
 Light chemical peels can also be effective.

 When is it time to see a dermatologist for acne treatment?

 Acne is very common in teens.
 The question of if or when to see a dermatologist can vary from person to person or family to family.
 But there are some times when you should bring in an expert, such as a dermatologist provider at Signature Plastic Surgery.

 You or your child’s acne should be treated if It Is: